Skip to main content

 createuser -s postgres

-psql -U postgres -c "CREATE DATABASE postchain WITH TEMPLATE = template0 LC_COLLATE = 'en_US.UTF-8' LC_CTYPE = 'en_US.UTF-8' ENCODING 'UTF-8';" -c "CREATE ROLE postchain LOGIN ENCRYPTED PASSWORD 'postchain'; GRANT ALL ON DATABASE postchain TO postchain;"
+psql -U postgres -c "CREATE DATABASE postchain WITH TEMPLATE = template0 LC_COLLATE = 'C.UTF-8' LC_CTYPE = 'C.UTF-8' ENCODING 'UTF-8';" -c "CREATE ROLE postchain LOGIN ENCRYPTED PASSWORD 'postchain'; GRANT ALL ON DATABASE postchain TO postchain;"

-If you get an error saying that peer authentication failed, you need to change the authentication method from peer to md5.
+If you get an error saying peer authentication failed, you must change the authentication method from peer to md5.
 You can change it in the pg_hba.conf file of your psql database.

 Install Chromia CLI